ViniPetra/RPG-Game-OOP/README.md

 It's main focus is to learn OOP concepts but it was a great opportunity to get more used to Visual Studio and Git.

-More than that, i reaally enjoyed thinking of ways to generate random enities with random stats
+More than that, i really enjoyed thinking of ways to generate random enities with random stats

 ![image](https://user-images.githubusercontent.com/89108219/159701469-1d00ba23-8ea9-4eb0-95a3-cd3b5b402200.png)

-It is likely that i will continue the project both to implement new features and use it to learn even more coding techniques.
+I might not give this project more time because it was only a study.
+It has a special place in my heart tho.